 This 2.7-mile, out-and-back trail begins a the Cherry Hill Recreation Area and eventually ends at a junction with the Foothills Trail along the Chattooga River.
 An adventurous scramble on an unmaintained trail along the river affords views of 30-ft.
 Big Bend Falls, the largest drop on the Chattooga River.

 Blueridge Railroad Trail

 Trail follows the railroad bed of an incomplete section of the 19th century Blue Ridge Railroad where you can see three abandoned tunnels.
 The moderate to strenuous trail is 2.5 miles one-way.
-Trail head is located at the top of the Issaqueena Falls parking lot and takes you through the forest with amazing views of the upstate.
+Trail head is located in Stumphouse Park, at the top of the Issaqueena Falls parking lot, and takes you through the forest with amazing views of the upstate.

 East Fork Trail

 Beginning at the picnic area adjacent to the Walhalla Fish Hatchery, this 2.5-mile trail is an easy hike along the bank of the scenic, fast moving east fork of the Chattooga River.
 The trail will take you down to the river.
 Beginning or ending the hike at Burrell's Ford adds and additional 2.1 miles.

 The rock is recognized as the place where the three states of South Carolina, North Carolina and Georgia meet.
 Andrew Ellicott’s survey was made in 1811.
 This rock was listed in the National Register of Historic Places in 1973 and is located in the Ellicott Rock Wilderness.

 This National Recreation Trail has its southern terminus in Oconee State Park and extends to the north and east for 77 miles.
 Sections very in length and difficulty.
 Day-hikers can access the trail from different points; thru-hikers can spend a week backcountry hiking on the trail.
 Maintained by the Foothills Trail Conservancy.